-Agency/Dept. Roles and Responsibilities Local Self Overall supervision of FSSM operations in Rajasthan Government Department (LSGD), GoR Coordinate with the relevant state department on matters pertaining to FSSM including financial grant for Capital and O&M expenses Channelize funds from various central, state, bilateral/ multilateral and other sources into a dedicated State Sanitation Fund Setting of state FSSM committee for periodic work progress review and decision on relevant reforms Any other responsibility as deemed fit by the State Government Directorate of Local Bodies Nodal agency for supervising and managing the planning and implementation of FSSM operations across all the ULBs in Rajasthan.
-Setting of State FSSM Cell for closely working & performance monitoring of respective ULBs Formulate a Roadmap for the realization of State Urban FSSM Policy at local level.
-Formulating, notifying and modifying important documents such as the State FSSM Plan and Strategy, amendment in the Model Building Bye-laws related to sanitation, model septic tank/soakpit design, etc. Ensure implementation of State FSSM Guidelines, State FSSM Plan and strategy, standard operating procedure manuals etc. across all the ULBs.
+Agency/Dept. Roles and Responsibilities Local Self Overall supervision of FSSM operations in Rajasthan Government Approval of the roadmap for realisation of the State FSSM Policy Department (LSGD), GoR Coordinate with the State government on matters pertaining to FSSM including financial grant for Capital and O&M expenses, assistance to ULBs for planning/design/O&M of FSSM infrastructure, capacity building & training assistance, etc. Approval of an annual action plan/strategy every year for FSSM including setting Sanitation Benchmarking Targets, priority goals, increasing coverage of sanitary latrines and on-site containments, monitoring plan, etc. for the perspective year Channelize funds from various central, state, bilateral/ multilateral and other sources into a dedicated State Sanitation Fund and ensure objective dissemination to all the ULBs Any other responsibility as deemed fit by the State Government Directorate of Supervision and coordination of FSSM operations in Rajasthan Local Bodies Coordinating networking among various key stakeholders (State FSSM Committee) Responsible for building partnerships , Setting of State FSSM Committee under DLB Coordinate with the PHED regard to monthly sanitation fee/user charge collection combined with the water bill.
+Similarly for other towns options like annual FSSM cess, combined monthly fees with other municipal services needs to be explore The annual action plan/strategy would be reviewed at the end of each year to assess performance levels, accomplishments and shortcomings; and modified for the perspective year to bridge the gaps.
+Annual review of performance against Service level Benchmarks for Sanitation Directorate of Local Bodies (State FSSM Cell) Nodal agency for supervising and managing the planning and implementation of FSSM operations across all the ULBs in Rajasthan.
+Formulate a Roadmap for the realization of State Urban FSSM Policy at local level.
+Assist and guide the ULBs in establishment of a City Sanitation Committee for smooth and effective implementation of the FSSM Plan and Regulations at local level.

+Agency/Dept.

+Roles and Responsibilities

+Directorate of Local Bodies (State FSSM Cell)

+Coordinate with State Sanitation Committee to prepare a uniform structure for planning, designing, project preparation, appraisal, sanction and implementation across all the ULBs.

+Formulating, notifying and modifying important documents such as the State FSSM Plan and Strategy, Model City Septage Management Regulations, changes in the Model Building Byelaws related to sanitation, model septic tank/soak-pit design, etc.

+Ensure implementation of State FSSM Guidelines, State FSSM Plan and strategy, standard operating procedure manuals etc. across all the ULBs.

 Assist and guide the ULBs in preparation of containment user database, City FSSM Plan and strategy, setting service level benchmarks, selecting appropriate treatment technology and preparing DPR, and carrying out other responsibilities related to FSSM.

 Arrange and manage funds, allocate annual budget, disseminate grants/ aids, VGF for provision of FSSM infrastructure at local level and expenses for IEC & capacity building programmes etc.

+DLB may engage professionals through empanelment to provide technical assistance to ULBs for realization of FSSM operations

+Coordinate with various state government departments and local level authorities to ensure convergence of FSSM Plans and Strategy with other ongoing and proposed projects.

+Identify various stakeholders and coordinate with them to ensure active participation

+Invite public and private agencies to involve in FSSM operations at various levels of sanitation value chain and build partnership

+Establish framework and platform to encourage innovative funding mechanism such as CSR, PPP, Guarantee funds, Crowdsourcing, Social and Development impact bonds, ULB incentive fund, UPIF etc.

+Coordinate with City Sanitation Committees for annual financial audit against the budget and targets.

+Conduct social impact assessment of sanitation related initiatives across the state and evolve goals and actions for further improvement.